pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "OrderExtendedSideIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "OrderExtendedSideIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class OrderExtendedSideIdRenderValue extends EnumRenderValue {
+export class OrderExtendedSideIdTextFormattableValue extends EnumTextFormattableValue {
     constructor(data: OrderExtendedSideId | undefined);
 }